Master's Programme in Forest Sciences

 You can find answers to these questions when you study forest sciences.
 You will come to view forests not only as a setting for jogging trails or as a source of wood, but rather as a source of versatile renewable resources and as complex ecological systems that are closely connected to their environment.
 The relationship between humans and nature and between society and natural resources is a strong feature of these studies.
 The Master's Programme in Forest Sciences at the University of Helsinki is based on the research at the Department of Forest Sciences which has been ranked 4th in the world, placing the department as one of the best in the world.

+There are two study tracks to choose from: 1) forest ecology and management and 2) forest bioeconomy business and policy.
 Find out more about the programme structure, content and courses from the link below.

 How to apply